 There are significant financial penalties for not complying with the dedicated campaign bank account requirements and for using a credit card for electoral expenditure.
+Each candidate in the group is responsible for ensuring compliance with these requirements.

 Failure to comply with either requirement carries a maximum penalty of 100 penalty units (valued at \$16,690 as of 1 July 2025).